Doul00/ML_Notes/chapter1/SVM.md

 _Source: quantstart.com_

-As show in the example above, adding a single data point can completely change the hyperplane, thus impact the predictive power of the SVM.
-To prevent this problem, one can use a soft margin classifier**,  **which allows for separation errors in order to prevent overfitting.
+As shown in the example above, adding a single data point can completely change the hyperplane, thus impact the predictive power of the SVM.
+To prevent this problem, one can use a_ soft margin classifier_**,  **which allows for separation errors in order to prevent overfitting.
 The number of misclassified elements is tuned via a parameter $$C$$ .
-A small value of C means low bias but high variance \(a few errors but we tend to overfit\) while a higher value of $$C$$ means higher bias and lower variance.
+A small value of C means low bias but high variance \(a few errors on the training set but we tend to overfit\) while a higher value of $$C$$ means higher bias and lower variance.

 ##### II.
 When the data is not linearly separable

 In order to solve problems where the data is not linearly separable, we move our data into higher dimensions.
-The problem can then become linear.
-To perform this operation, we use a **kernel function**.
+By projecting our data into a higher dimension, it is possible to find a hyperplane separating the value.
+To perform this "projection" operation, we use a **kernel function**.

 ---